NVIDIA/modulus/examples/cfd/lagrangian_mgn/README.md

 This is an example of MeshGraphNet for particle-based simulation, based on the [Learning to Simulate](https://sites.google.com/view/learning-to-simulate/) work.
-It demonstrates how to use Modulus to train a Graph Neural Network (GNN) to simulate Lagrangian fluids, solids, and deformable materials.
+It demonstrates how to use PhysicsNeMo to train a Graph Neural Network (GNN) to simulate Lagrangian fluids, solids, and deformable materials.

 ## Problem overview